Mario Party: Island Tour: Critical response

 Mario Party: Island Tour received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received weak support, being recommended by only 3% of critics.
+Fellow review aggregator OpenCritic assessed that the game received weak support, being recommended by 3% of critics.
 In Japan, four critics from Famitsu gave Island Tour a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.
 Writing for Nintendo World Report, Kimberly Keller concluded: "Island Tour is a fine entry in the series that should bring out the competitive streak in all Mario Party fans, old or new."
 Hollander Cooper of GamesRadar+ added: "Island Tour isn't the Mario Party you remember, and that's not necessarily a bad thing.
 That said, there are definitely some missing pieces that keep it from being a memorable entry in the franchise."
 Writing for Shacknews, Steve Watts stated that the 3DS was "an odd choice", arguing that multiplayer-oriented party games like those in the Mario Party series conflicted with handheld systems being "innately a singular experience".

-The variety in the game boards, particularly the differing win conditions, was frequently praised, though a few reviewers noted that most of the boards simply revolved around players attempting to reach the end first.
+The variety in the game boards, particularly the differing win conditions, was frequently praised, though a few reviewers noted that most boards simply revolved around players attempting to reach the end first.
 Critics also appreciated the ratings for factors such as luck and skill, as well as the estimated play times, though some questioned the reliability of these statistics.
-Both Caitlin Cooke of Destructoid and Hollander Cooper of GamesRadar+ expressed disappointment with the series' traditional Star and coin system not returning in any of the boards.
+Both Caitlin Cooke of Destructoid and Hollander Cooper of GamesRadar+ expressed disappointment with the series's traditional Star and coin system not returning in any of the boards.
 The short lengths of the boards were noted by several critics, including Nintendo Lifes Dave Letcavage, who felt that this resulted in fewer minigames being experienced during each game.
-Other reviewers criticized the pacing of the boards, attributing this to having to wait for the other players—including the computer-controlled characters—to complete their turns.
+Other reviewers criticized the pacing of the boards, attributing this to having to wait for the other players – including the computer-controlled characters – to complete their turns.